UHKD: A Unified Framework for Heterogeneous Knowledge Distillation via Frequency-Domain Representations: Experiment

-To assess the effectiveness of the proposed modules, the necessity of the FFT operation in both FTM and FAM is examined.
-Specifically, the FFT layers are removed and feature alignment is directly performed in the spatial domain, where teacher features are downsampled as needed and aligned with student features via a learnable adapter.
-As shown in Table~\ref{tab:ablation-fft}(a), removing the FFT layers consistently degrades the performance of student models on CIFAR-100.
-This suggests that the large architectural discrepancies between heterogeneous models are difficult to bridge in the spatial domain, even with a learnable adapter, which hinders effective knowledge transfer.
-In contrast, the global information captured in the frequency domain enables more effective alignment, thereby improving distillation performance.
+The necessity of the FFT operation in both FTM and FAM is assessed by removing the FFT module and performing feature alignment directly in the spatial domain.
+In this setting, teacher features are downsampled and aligned with student features through a learnable adapter.
+As reported in Table~\ref{tab:ablation-fft}(a), the removal of FFT module consistently reduces the performance of student models on CIFAR-100.
+These results indicate that large architectural discrepancies between heterogeneous models cannot be effectively bridged in the spatial domain, even with a learnable adapter.
+In contrast, the global information captured in the frequency domain allows more effective alignment and leads to improved distillation performance.